 almost fit to return to the family business.
 So that night, he felt justified in going out with our friends and neighbours to celebrate.
 When he woke up with a blinding headache next day, we put it down to a hangover.
 Mum went to get him tea and aspirins, but it was already too late.
 Dad was in the grip of a brain haemhorrage, and before the kettle had boiled, he was dead.
 He was 49 years and 9 months old, and he’d been given a clean bill of health less than 24 hours ago.
 That only served to double the shock effect.

 I don’t do regrets, but I am sorry my Dad never saw me get married and give birth to his grandchildren.
-I’m not sorry he wasn’t there when my marriage collapsed, or when my health took a nose dive when I was in my early forties, but I’d have loved it if he’d have been there to see me graduate with a First in English and History at the age of 49 – the same age he was when he died – and then make a new career as a writer after moving to Spain in 2008.
-I feel cheated of my time with him, and while I’m not religious, I do hope that wherever he is now, he knows that his little girl turned out okay.
-Here’s to you Dad – you’re still loved, and still missed.
+I’m not sorry he wasn’t there when my two marriages ended, or when my health took a nose dive when I was in my early forties.
+However, I’d have loved it if he’d have been there to see me graduate with a First in English and History at the age of 49 – the same age he was when he died – and then make a new career as a writer after moving to Spain in 2008.

 Taking my customary morning stroll through Facebook today, I noticed that it’s the 49th anniversary of the Aberfan disaster.
 If you don’t know what it was all about, you can get the details here.
 In the UK, everyone seems to remember what they were doing and where they were when the news of the disaster broke.
 It’s something that still raises deep emotions today, 49 years on, just as everyone remembers where they were when JFK was assassinated in Dallas.